Project Mohole: Phase 1

-Phase 1 was executed in spring 1961, with innovative ocean engineering culminating in test bore holes.
+Phase 1 was executed in early 1961, with innovative ocean engineering culminating in test bore holes.
 Led by Bascom, Project Mohole contracted with Global Marine of Los Angeles for the use of its oil drill ship CUSS I. The name of the drill ship was derived from the consortium of oil companies that had developed it in 1956, Continental, Union, Superior and Shell Oil.
 The ship was to be a technological test bed for the nascent offshore oil industry.
 CUSS I was one of the first vessels in the world capable of drilling in deep water, though it had been limited to depths of 100 m or a few hundred feet.
 Project Mohole expanded its operational depth by inventing what is now known as dynamic positioning.
 By mounting four large outboard motors on the ship, positioning the ship within surrounding moorings using acoustic techniques, and guiding the motors by a central joy stick, CUSS I could maintain a position within a radius of 600 ft.
 Such unprecedented position keeping enabled the drilling to occur in deep water.

 With William Riedel as chief scientist, initial test drillings into the sea floor occurred off Guadalupe Island, Mexico in March and April 1961.
-The event was documented by the famous author John Steinbeck for an article in Life Magazine.
+The event was documented by John Steinbeck for an article in Life magazine.
 The location was determined based on world-wide seismic refraction studies by George G. Shor and others, and its proximity to San Diego, where CUSS I was located.
-A recent such study by Shor near Guadalupe Island had showed that the sea floor of the area had interesting layering features, suggesting the drilling could confirm properties derived from the seismic studies.
+A recent such study by Shor near Guadalupe Island had shown that the sea floor of the area had interesting layering features, suggesting the drilling could confirm properties derived from the seismic studies.
 The layers were of geologic interest in their own right.

 Five holes were drilled, the deepest to 601 ft below the sea floor in 11700 ft of water.
 This drilling was unprecedented: not because of the hole's depth, but because an untethered platform in deep water was able to drill into the sea floor.
 Also, the core samples proved to be valuable, penetrating through Miocene-age sediments for the first time with the lowest 44 ft consisting of basalt.
 This lowest layer, of volcanic origin, confirmed the properties derived by the seismic studies.
 This test drilling program was seen by all as a great success, attracting the attention of both the scientific community and the oil industry.
 The test was completed in a timely manner and under budget, costing $1.7M.

 Bascom reviewed the geologic science behind the Mohole Project, the required drilling engineering, and the Cuss I test drills in his book A Hole in the Bottom of the Sea, published in 1961.

+Robert Ballard, in a talk at Wayne State University in 1969, stated that as far as he was concerned, the goal of the project was never to drill down to the Moho.
+It was to develop the technology to drill holes in deep water with a rig that was not tethered to the bottom.